HaxeFoundation/haxelib/www/documentation-files/index.md

 ### Using with Haxe

-Any installed Haxe library can be made available to the compiler through the `-lib <library-name>` argument.
-This is very similiar to the `-cp <path>` argument, but expects a library name instead of a directory path.
+Any installed Haxe library can be made available to the compiler through the `--library <library-name>` (or `-L <library-name>`) argument.
+This is very similiar to the `--class-path <path>` argument, but expects a library name instead of a directory path.
 These commands are explained thoroughly in [Compiler Usage](http://haxe.org/manual/compiler-usage.html).

 For our exemplary usage we chose a very simple Haxe library called "random".
 It provides a set of static convenience methods to achieve various random effects, such as picking a random element from an array.